Nguyephi/stock-it/README.md

 Set up an nextjs app with a boilerplate using this tech stack
 - NextJs
 - TypeScript
-- Redux (state management, hooks)
+- Zustand; or Jotai (state management, hooks)
 - TailwindCSS
-- DaisyUI; other options shadcn/ui or flowbite
+- DaisyUI; other options - shadcn/ui or flowbite
-- NextAuth (version 5 beta)
+- Auth (NextAuth v5 - beta)
 - Prisma
 - Supabase
 - PostgreSQL
+- Resend
 - Stripe

 ## Installation